juanpc2018/Amiga-Guide-4000-4000T/README.md

 small stand alone complete FPGA emulator or A6000 "All-In-One keyboard" like A600/A1200, & CPU accelerator boards for Vintage Amigas. </br>

 ## SOFTWARE
-There are many ABANDONEARE software titles "TOSEC", websites like [Myabandonware](https://www.myabandonware.com/browse/platform/amiga/) </br>
+There are many ABANDONWARE software titles "TOSEC", websites like [Myabandonware](https://www.myabandonware.com/browse/platform/amiga/) </br>
 there is also New developers like [Geezer games](https://mcgeezer.itch.io/) & [Metro Siege](https://metrosiege.com/download/beta/) </br>
 if you search youtube "New Amiga Games in 2020 / 2021 / [2022](https://www.youtube.com/watch?v=KK9zg2Vh7AI)" there are several [youtube channels](https://www.youtube.com/@retrogamingdino) with links to the developers. </br>
 Some developers improve older games with AGA graphics, unlocked FPS, taking advantage of CPU accelerator boards, RTG, More FastRAM </br>